1n3ffbl3/studying-with-specs/game7/specs-7.md

         ARGS: 1
         checkBoardState: two dimensional array with states
         Purpose: Check when someone wins
-        BEHAVIOR: It calls two functions...
-In the nested function which takes one argument which is DOM object.
+        BEHAVIOR: It calls two times function boxCheck with parameters 'x' and 'o' to check if there is a winning pattern for any of them.
         METHODS: 1
             boxCheck: function
                 ARGS: 1
-                box: anyvalue
+                box: any value
                 Purpose: Check if "x" or "o" wins
                 BEHAVIOR: It checks all combinations for tictactoe game, if a player has winning condition.